-Summer co over (post-bloo m) sprays until h arvest - - contir nued fro om previous page Pest/Problem Management Options Amount of Formulation per acre Effect- iveness (+) Mode of Action Code REI РНІ Comments and Precautions (continued) Spider mites bifenazate (Acramite 50WS) 0.75-1 lb +++++ IRAC Code [UN] 12 hrs to 5 days 14 days Acaramite provides excellent twospotted spider mite control.
-Fujimite and Acramite kill eggs, larvae and adult spider mites.
-After one week, scout before considering a second application. abamectin (Abba 0.15 EC, Agri-Mek 0.15EC and others) 8 - 16 fl oz ++++ IRAC Code [6] 12 hrs 28 days Abamectin products are long residual miticides.
-They should be applied with a non-ionic surfactant.
+Amount of Effect- Mode of Management Formulation iveness Action Pest/Problem Options per acre Code REI PHI Comments and Precautions Spider mites Sample for mites using a minimum 10x hand lens.
+There is no clearly defined threshold for mites in muscadine grapes.
+Treatment for vinifera grapes is recommended when greater than 50% of the leaves are infested.
+Fast-moving predatory mites can be distinguished from slower spider mites.
+Some insecticides such as carbaryl (Sevin), bifenthrin (Brigade), and fenpropathrin (Danitol) can flare mite populations.
+Use with caution when mites are present.
+Rotate acaricides (miticides) between modes of action (MOAs) to minimize selection for resistance. pyridaben (Nexter 75WP) 4.4 oz VG IRAC Code [21] 12 hrs 7 days Nexter is an excellent miticide for European red mite. bifenazate (Acramite 50WS) 0.75-1 lb VG IRAC Code [UN] 12 hrs to 5 days 14 days Acramite kills eggs, larvae and adult spider mites Allow at least a week before considering a second application based on scouting. abamectin (Abba 0.15 EC, Agri-Mek 0.15EC and others) Agri-Mek SC 8 - 16 fl oz 1.75-3.5 fl oz Е IRAC Code [6] 12 hrs to 4 days 28 days Apply with a non-ionic surfactant.
 Test for possible cultivar-specific phytotoxicity prior to spraying entire blocks.
-Do not reapply within 21 days of initial application.
+Do not reapply within 21 days.
 Do not apply by air.
-Do not make more than two applications per season. abamectin is an adulticide and will not impact eggs or larvae.
-Restricted Use Pesticide. fenpyroximate (Portal) 2 pt ++++ IRAC Code [21] 12 hrs 14 days Portal and Acramite kill eggs, larvae and adult spider mites.
-After one week, scout before considering a second application.
 Do not make more than two applications per season.
+This adulticide, will not impact eggs or larvae.
+Restricted Use Pesticide. fenpyroximate (Portal XLO, Fujimite 5 EC) 2 pt Е IRAC Code [21] 12 hrs 14 days Portal and Fujimite kill eggs, larvae and adult spider mites.
+Allow at least a week before considering a second application based on scouting.
+Do not make more than two application per season.
+Do not apply by air. etoxazole (Zeal) 3 oz G IRAC Code [10B] 12 hrs 28 days Zeal is a growth regulator that kills eggs and young mites.
+It is most effective if applied when mite populations are low. cyflumetofen (Nealta) 13.7 fl oz VG IRAC Code [25] 12 hrs 14 days Do not make more than two Nealta applications per season.
+Rotate to another mode of action between applications.